 • A lawyer who handled the purchase of real property for a client conducted a title search but failed to find a lien on the property.
 A substantial settlement resolved the case.

 • In a case involving lottery winnings, a lawyer improperly changed his fee agreement from an hourly rate contract to a contingency fee contract without properly notifying the client.
 The attorney obtained a windfall of more than one million dollars by doing this.
 The plaintiff was ultimately successful in canceling the contingency fee agreement and receiving all that was due to her.

 • A law firm failed to investigate or diligently pursue a medical malpractice case.
 The law firm did not file the lawsuit in a timely fashion but instead manufactured an excuse to return it to the client just before the statute of limitations was about to expire leaving the client without a viable remedy and no time to hire another lawyer.
 The case was resolved for a substantial amount for the law firm’s wrongful actions.

 • In a divorce case, the attorney failed to adequately investigate the husband’s retirement account resulting in an unequal divorce settlement.
-Again, a legal malpractice lawyer was able to settle the case for a substantial amount for the injured party.
+Again, a legal malpractice attorney was able to settle the case for a substantial amount for the injured party.

 • A lawyer trustee represented beneficiaries in a trust funded by mineral interests.
 He convinced them to sign their rights to the trust away and also to sign a release of all claims against the lawyer.
 This case, too, was settled for a substantial amount.

 To proceed with a legal malpractice case in Ohio, you must also meet these elements:

 - An attorney-client relationship must have been established